 2. For busy parents, outdoor play is an excellent way to let children explore and discover on their own – With little to no planning

-- For example, one of my favourite outdoor games is “Animal Crawl”
+For example, one of my favorite outdoor games is “Animal Crawl”

 3. Increase social skills and interaction with other children

-- The opportunity to run faster than indoors, to climb structures, jump as high as they can, or learn new things like biking or swimming is exciting and empowering.
-Though there is increased risk of injury, like scraped knees, your children can safely push the boundaries and explore new things while increasing self-confidence in these physical capabilities
+The opportunity to run faster than indoors, climb structures, jump as high as they can, or learn new things like biking or swimming is exciting and empowering.

 4. Create a strong connection with the natural world